johnadan/laravue-manage-products/README.md

 # Laravel-Vue Admin Dashboard

 This project is a full-stack web application using Laravel 12 and Vue 3 (with Vite) that features an Admin Dashboard, authentication, and a complete Product management system with CRUD functionality.
-The dashboard layout (including a sidebar) resembles the AdminLTE v3 theme using Bootstrap 5 for styling.
+The dashboard layout uses Bootstrap 5 for styling.

 ## Features

 - **Admin Dashboard**
-  - Sidebar navigation and content area resembling AdminLTE
+  - Sidebar navigation and content are
-  - Dashboard overview page
+  - Dashboard page

 - **Authentication**
-  - Laravel’s default authentication (with a customized login to accept username or email)
+  - Laravel’s default authentication
   - “Remember me” functionality for indefinite login
   - Default admin user seeded via Laravel Seeder